What Are The Costs I Will Typically Have When Buying A Property?

 Doing this means that the purchase price is increased by the amount of the Seller Assistance which means these amounts are then included in an increased mortgage amount.

-While including Seller assistance may help you be able to afford the home you want, because we are adding up to 3% to the net purchase price, we must be able to buy the home at the ‘right price’ so that the extra 3% does not push the cost of the home with seller assistance beyond the ultimate appraised value.
-If the property does not appraise the more likely than not the deal will die.
+While including Seller assistance may help you be able to afford the home you want, because we are adding up to 3% or more to the net purchase price, we must be able to buy the home at the ‘right price’ so that the extra 3%+ does not push the cost of the home with seller assistance beyond the ultimate appraised value.
+If the property requires an apprasail, and then does not appraise for any reason including the Seller's Assistance, then the more likely the deal could die.

 As A Seller...
 "I always felt relaxed and like his only client."